 I started to use Evergreen Life’s app after a GP recommended it to me at an event I attended.
 He mentioned that I could record my own information within the personal health record, as well as connect to my GP record.
 Evergreen Life provides the best solution for us.
 Not only can we view our limited GP medical record, but we can also add important information from our full paper record.
 We can add lots of information from other health providers, storing it all in our own online health account.

 Recently, a family member applied for medical record access.
 From this, we realised that practices steer patients towards using the EMIS app because they use the EMIS GP system.
-Practices even direct patients away from other NHS-approved apps like Evergreen Life by deleting them on application forms.
+Practices even direct patients away from other apps with NHS-assured services like Evergreen Life by deleting them on application forms.
 Essentially, I think there is an education piece to be done within practices, highlighting there is a choice for patients.
 Practice staff should also be helping patients gain access to their record within the app they want to use.

 Lack of patient access is a risk to safety